 Advertising account planners are responsible for creating the communication strategy for an advertising campaign.
 This includes targeting the right audience, as well as setting the tone and message of the campaign.

-Planners are responsible for writing the formal brief and for providing the ideal environment for creative development.
+As a planner you'll be responsible for writing the formal brief and providing the ideal environment for creative development.

 Income figures are intended as a guide only.

 Visiting clients is a regular feature of the job, which often means working extra hours.You'll be expected to work these on top of normal office hours, but it's unlikely that you'll be asked to work weekends or shifts.

 In some agencies, focus groups tend to be held in the evenings.

 Advertising is open to all graduates, and a good honours degree or HND is usually required.
 Subjects that require a wide base of knowledge and applied research skills, such as psychology and economics, can be an advantage.